cassioscabral/rateissuesfront/README.md

 **This is a free project and it will always be, in the future we might have sponsors(maybe donators also) to support the production app**

 ## Main features
- * Tech news feed, tips and help for developers
+ * Find an open-source project to contribute
- * Interact with issues, rating, upvoting or ranking
+ * Give you more suitables issues to choose from and start working right away
- * Make the contributions more social and engaging, "Who are the devs around my area contributing ?"
+ * Make the contributions more social and engaging

 This project it was redone thinking about those new features above.
 To check the old project check the old version branch [here](https://github.com/cassioscabral/rateissuesfront/tree/old_rateissues)

-## Moqups and screenshots
+## Mockups

 Add page
 ![add_page](https://cloud.githubusercontent.com/assets/2073557/18833987/deecd3a8-83c9-11e6-928f-3a66e2184196.png)